cx1111/Child-Wellness/README.md

 #### AWS Credentials

-AWS is a key part of {app_name} and is required in order to run the entire pipeline.
+AWS is a key part of Journey and is required in order to run the entire pipeline.
 Credentials should be stored in `~/.aws/credentials` in the following format

 ```
 [{app-name}]